srlavelle/418-Final/README.md

 UPDATE: I assume Kavya has dropped based on her last message (and lack of communication after).
 I will look into other topics that I will be able to complete alone.
 Obviously very behind at this point.

 Week of 4/11: Turn in project checkpoint, due on 4/11.
 Coninue parallelization.
 Exam 2 is this week, so time will be dedicated to taking and studying for the exam.
+UPDATE: I literally got Covid, since there weren't enough hiccups in the schedule I guess.
+I was able to lock in Numbrix as the project topic going forward, and create the milestone report.
+I have a plan to start work, whenever I feel well enough.

 Week of 4/18: Finish parallelization, and tweak to achieve optimal speedup.
 Compare effects of synchronization, load balancing, etc. Determine bottleneck.

 Week of 4/25: Prepare project report, due on Friday 4/29.
 Explore any last avenues of parallelization, and hopefully get to 125% goals.

 Week of 5/2: Parallelism Competition is on Thursday, May 5.
 Create and polish speedup graphs and visuals for the presentation, and rehearse what we will say.
 Any last-minute visual representations can be created in the beginning of the week.

+## Milestone
+This project hit a lot of hiccups in the beginning - not hearing anything from my partner, trying to get in touch with and get info from professors, and getting very sick for a week.
+At this point, I have a plan of how to proceed and am eager to do so once I feel well enough to do work.
+I will read and understand the sequential version of the Numbrix solver, and then parallelize it using threads.
+I have done some preliminary research and narrowed my options to using pthreads, or OpenMP or Cilk, which themselves use pthreads.
+I'm leaning towards using pthreads, but if the code seems like it will lend itself well to OpenMP, that may be a good option since I have experience with it.
+Right now, my goal is simply to parallelize the code and note speedup, reasoning about any tradeoffs and displaying my results graphically.
+I'm really behind because of everything that has happened, so I know I need to focus on the basics and do more if I find myself with additional time at the end of the project.
+It is my hope and expectation that I will have a quality presentation for the poster session.